It’s official: Apple’s flagship iPhone X is here

 Apple introduced its much-awaited tenth anniversary handset, the iPhone X (pronounced iPhone Ten) at its launch event at the Steve Jobs Theater in San Jose on Tuesday.
 It has a new 5.8-inch display, called the Super Retina Display, and as predicted, the phone will only unlock once it recognises its owner’s face.

 Some more iPhone X specifications – it has no home button, comes with a glass back, dual camera, and a small ridge cutting into the top of its 5.8-inch screen.
+This is the three times faster than the “fastest phone ever”, according to WIRED.
+Its battery life is two hours longer than the iPhone 7’s.

+The tenth anniversary iPhone X is probably the most leaked of Apple’s products in recent history and while the basic 64 GB model is $999 (almost Rs 64,000), it will come in a more expensive 256 GB variant too.
+It can be ordered from October 27.

 iPhone 8 and 8 Plus

 Apple also announced two other new phones, the iPhone 8 and iPhone 8 Plus.
-It will have a 4.7-inch Retina Display, while the iPhone 8 Plus will have a 5.5-inch.
+The 8 will have a 4.7-inch Retina Display, while the iPhone 8 Plus will have a 5.5-inch one.
 Both will have glass on the front and back and come with wireless charging, called qi (pronounced chi).
 They will run on a new chip, the A11 Bionic.

 The iPhone 8 Plus will cost $799 (around Rs 51,100) and the iPhone 8, $699 (around Rs 44,700).